 Add honey if you like your kahwa slightly sweet.
 Serve hot.

 Kashmiri Kahwa Tea Recipe

-- Add saffron, cinnamon, cloves, dried rose petals and cardamom in water and let it simmer for 3-4 minutes.
+- Add saffron, cinnamon, clove, cardamom, and dried rose petals to the pan and let the water simmer for 3-4 minutes.

-- Add almond slivers and a few strands of saffron.
+- Add 1 teaspoon of slivered almond slivers and 1-2 strands of saffron to each cup.

 - Add honey if you like your kahwa slightly sweet.
 Serve hot.